UPPMAX/naiss_file_transfer_course/docs/learning_outcomes.md

 - I am comfortable using the documentation of my HPC center
 - I can transfer data using FileZilla
-- I can transfer data using rsync
 - I can transfer data using scp
+- (optional) I can transfer data using rsync
-- I can transfer data using sftp
+- (optional) I can transfer data using sftp
-- I can compress and archive files before transferring
+- (optional) I can compress and archive files before transferring